bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 value
 : REQUIRED.
 The value of the access token as a
               string.
-The value is opaque to the client.
+The value is opaque to the RC.
 The value SHOULD be limited to ASCII characters to facilitate transmission over HTTP headers and elements without additional encoding.